drewgolden/balena-ads-b/README.md

  1. Register a new [Plane Finder account](https://planefinder.net).
  2. Locate your local clone of this git repo, `balena-ads-b`, then navigate to the folder `planefinder`.
  3. Open the file `SharecodeGenerator.html` in your web browser.
  4. Fill in the form to generate a Plane Finder share code.
 Use the same email address as you used when registering for the Plane Finder account.
 For *Receiver Lat*, use the value from the `LAT` variable in part 2.
 For *Receiver Lon*, use the value from the `LON` variable.
+Lastly, click the *Create new sharecode* button.
+A sharecode should appear in a few seconds, it should look similar to `6g34asr1gvvx7`.
+Copy it to your clipboard.
+Disregard the rest of the form – you don't have to fill this out.
+ 5. Open Plane Finder's *[Your Receivers](https://planefinder.net/account/receivers)* page.
+Under the *Add a Receiver* heading, locate the *Share Code* input field.
+Paste the sharecode from the previous step, then click the *Add Receiver*-button.
- 5. Head back to the Balena dashboard and your device's page.
+ 6. Head back to the Balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of the Plane Finder key you just created, e.g. `7e3q8n45wq369`.
- 6. On your device's page in the Balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.
+ 7. On your device's page in the Balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.

 ## Part 6 – Exploring flight traffic locally
 If the setup went well, you should now be feeding flight traffic data to several online services.
 In return for this, you will receive access to the providers' premium services.
 In addition to this, you can tune into the radar views straight on your Raspberry Pi.